 - Emergency Management of Severe Trauma (EMST) or Advanced Trauma Life Support (ATLS). - Advanced Cardiac Life Support (ACLS).
-This needs to be a New Zealand Resuscitation Council (NZRC) Certificate of Resuscitation and Emergency Care (CORE) Advanced course, and taken through an RNZCGP-endorsed provider. - Advanced Paediatric Life Support (APLS) or Paediatric Advanced Life Support (PALS).
+This needs to be at the equivalent of the New Zealand Resuscitation Council's (NZRC's) Certificate of Resuscitation and Emergency Care (CORE) Advanced course, and taken through an RNZCGPendorsed provider.
+The College website has up-to-date information on Collegeendorsed courses. - Advanced Paediatric Life Support (APLS) or Paediatric Advanced Life Support (PALS).